Callback-Kings/expect-client/README.md

-Currently, the top-level `App` component stores the currently authenticated user in state, as well as data related to the flash messages. `App` renders the `Header` component, and a list of routes, each of which render a component from `src/auth/components`.
-The `auth` directory has two non-component files, `api` and `messages`, which contain all the needed `fetch` calls, and messages to display when API calls succeed or fail, respectively.
+Currently, the top-level `App` component stores the currently authenticated user in state, as well as data related to the flash messages. `App` renders the `Header` component, and a list of routes, each of which render a component from `src/components`.
+The `src/api` directory has a component file, `auth.js`, which contain all the needed `axios` calls pertaining to authentication.

-We recommend following this pattern in your app.
-For instance, if you are making an app that keeps track of books, you might want a `books` directory next to `auth`, which contains its own `api` and `messages` files, as well as a `components` directory.
+You can follow this pattern in your app as well.
+For instance, if you are making an app that keeps track of books, you might want a `src/api/books.js`, which contains its own `axios` call pertaining to your books resource CRUD actions.
+Using a separate directory within `components` for each individual component you add makes it easy to locate and update components and has the added benefit of making it easy to create custom styles that apply to that specific component.
+To apply component specific styles, add a file to the component's directory such as `ComponentName.scss` and then import it directly into the component with `import './ComponentName.scss'`.
+This will keep your styles modularized and make it easier to make changes at the component level.

 ## Features